ansible/event-driven-ansible/README.md

 # Collection for Event-Driven Ansible

 This collection contains event source plugins, event filters and example rulebooks to be used with [eda-server](https://github.com/ansible/eda-server).
-Eda-collection is intended to provide the initial resources for getting started with the [eda-server](https://github.com/ansible/eda-server), as well as the integrations required for its features, by delegating third-party integrations to the collections developed by the ansible community.
+Eda-collection is intended to provide the initial resources for getting started with the [eda-server](https://github.com/ansible/eda-server) Other third-party integrations should be delegated to the collections developed by the ansible community.
 Some of the existing plugins in this collection that do not fit as well in the scope of the collection are just keep them there for backward compatibility.
 They will be eventually deprecated at some point.